karlkoorna/bussiaeg/README.md

 ## Development :fire:

-Redirect `devaeg.ee` and `api.devaeg.ee` to the local or public IP.

-Fill `.env` by example in `.env.example` for all modules.\
 *Note: HTTP headers do not work if the HTTPS certificate is invalid.*\
 *Note: Deleting `tmp/update` will force a data update next launch.*

+Direct `devaeg.ee` and `api.devaeg.ee` to the local or public IP.

+Add the generated `ca.crt` to the trusted certificate authorities list.

+Populate `.env` by example in `.env.example` for all modules.

-Start all modules in development mode or...
+Start all modules in development mode...

 ```bash
 $ ./start.sh dev
 ```

-start server and/or client module in development mode.
+or start server and/or client module in development mode.

 ```bash
 $ cd api && npm run develop